 Play therapy sessions are on a one-to-one basis, once a week, lasting 50 minutes per session.
-An initial commitment to six sessions is required at the beginning.
-After the sixth session there is a review with parents and feedback is given regarding the issues that have been high lighted and the usefulness of further sessions is discussed.
-Typically young children will attend for more than six sessions.
-The fee for each child session and ongoing review sessions with parents is 70 euro per session.
+After the sixth session there is a review with parents and feedback is given and the recurring themes are explored.
+Typically younger children will attend for 10 to 12 sessions.
+The fee for each child session and ongoing review sessions with parents is 70 euros.

 The play therapy sessions with children include sensory work, movement, art, music, drama and role-play, puppetry, creative visualisation, storytelling, play with miniatures and sand tray worlds.
 The process moves between child lead play (non-directed) and therapist lead interventions (directed play and activities) where appropriate.